 Number of displays

 This setting allows you to limit the number of times a proactive engagement is displayed in total during a visit.
 When the limit is reached, no other proactive engagements will be displayed in that visit.
-You can select from one, two or three times, or unlimited; the default setting is unlimited.
+You can select from one, two, three or unlimited times; the default setting is unlimited.
 You can also choose to select different settings for conversation and content engagements.

 Invite after decline